RocketMan/zookeeper/INSTALLATION.md

 If you are hosting on your own server and are unfamiliar with MySQL particulars, then read on.

+1. Optimise the database for full-text searching (optional)

+   **IMPORTANT:** If you omit this step, some Zookeeper Online functions, such as artist autocomplete in the playlist editor, may not function as expected.

+   Zookeeper Online uses several full-text indices.
+By default, MySQL only indexes words which are 4 characters or longer, and in addition, excludes a number of useful 'stop' words.

+   To optimise full-text searching for Zookeeper Online, edit the MySQL configuration file, which can be found at `/etc/mysql/mysql.conf.d/mysqld.cnf` (Debian).
+Other distributions may locate and/or name the file differently.
+In the `[mysqld]` section, add the lines:

+        ft_min_word_len = 3
+        ft_stopword_file = ''

+   If `ft_min_word_len` or `ft_stopword_file` is already in the file, then change its value per the above.

+   After you have made the above changes, restart the MySQL server.

-1. From a shell, launch the mysql client and login using the root password you setup when you installed MySQL/MariaDB:
+2. From a shell, launch the mysql client and login using the root password you setup when you installed MySQL/MariaDB:

     `mysql -u root -p`